mistakia/nano-community/docs/history/community/nano-trade.md

 ```

 ```
-Nano is never going to moon, and that's a good thing
+Nano will NEVER EVER moon again and that's a GOOD THING Fucking shitcoin scam
+Fucking deluded bagholders
+and fuck me for being stupid and buying and holding this dead shitcoin shypto ponzi scam
+Retarded bagholders holding the biggest pump and dump in human history negative IQ
+#FreeRuadath
+Fuck you

 By: Seneca Effect
-Date: unknown
+Date: July 6th, 2020
-Context:
+Context: venting in #nangry discord channel
 ```

 ```